genome/rex/README.md

 - add process template

-## Addressed Legacy System Weaknesses
+## Directly Addressed Legacy System Weaknesses
 - difficult to make small tweaks to existing processes
-- difficult to know exactly what inputs/parameters were used for a process
+- impossible to know exactly what inputs/parameters were used for a process
 - impossible to know what process created a SoftwareResult
 - difficult to sequence builds/subprocesses
     - composable subprocesses addresses this